Bicycling the Vineyards of Alsace Plus! the Black Forest

 Day 11: Baiersbronn

-Enjoy a spa, or hike one of the great trails around Baiersbronn, but if you really want to build your appetite for a grand dinner in this tiny Mecca of haute cuisine, bike the Black Forest and climb the Schwarzwaldhochstrasse also known as the Black Forest High Road - your legs will tell you why!
-Enjoy the views, waterfalls, narrow hidden valleys and the spectacular ruins of a the Allerheiligen Monastery.
+You could enjoy a spa day, or hike one of the great trails around Baiersbronn, but if you really want to challenge yourself we recommend taking the optional hilly ride along the Black Forest High Road also known as the Schwarzwaldhochstrasse - your legs will tell you how the road got its name!
+Enjoy the views, waterfalls, narrow hidden valleys and the spectacular ruins of the Allerheiligen Monastery.

 Day 12: Baden-Baden